ashishsalve/ansible-bootstrap/README.md

 # Preparing Debian 11 for Ansible
-This repository contains a shell script that will prepare a clean minimal Debian 11 system for use with Ansible.
+This repository contains information to prepare a clean minimal Debian 11 target system for use with Ansible.
 The script assumes that a user named "ashish" has already been created on the system.

-## Running the script
+## STEP 1: Prepare target machine

-To run the script, copy the contents of the script below and save it to a file on your Debian 11 system.
+Copy the contents of the script below into init.sh and save it to a file on your Debian 11 system.
 Then, run the script as the root user.

 ````sh
 #!/bin/bash